Members

 Gail Garcia - Senior R&D Laboratory Support Technologist at Sandia National Laboratories

-Alejandro Rivera-Madera - Member of the Rodríguez-Martínez Lab at the University of Puerto Rico, Río Piedras Campus
+Alejandro Rivera-Madera - Undergrad student at University of Puerto Rico, Río Piedras Campus